area9innovation/flow9/tools/dsl/wase/readme.md

 	// Arithmetic
 	1 + 2 / 3 * 4 % 5

-	// Unsigned divisions and remainder:
-	1 /u 2 %u 3
+	// Unsigned divisions and remainder.
+TODO: Reconsider this syntax and use functions instead 1 /u 2 %u 3

 	// Bitwise operations